Before we start here are summaries for each movie I talk about:

 - Allegiant: After Edith Prior’s video reveals to the city that there is a whole world outside of the city limits, the city’s social system crumbles.
 The factions have disintegrated, and Evelyn rules the city as a tyrant with her factionless army.
 Tris, Tobias, and their friends set out on a mission to discover what is outside the city.
 Once outside the city, they must figure out who is trustworthy, and who is out to destroy them.

-First off, you should all know that I really enjoyed the first two movies in the Divergent trilogy.
-I thought they were captivating, with a strong female lead, a cinematic presence, and a believable dystopian world.
+I really enjoyed the first two movies in the Divergent trilogy.
+I thought they were captivating with their strong female lead, cinematic presence, and believable dystopian world.
 They didn’t garner the same acclaim that the Hunger Games series did, but they were still successful in their own right, so I was excited when I had some down time this past weekend to finally watch the third movie in the trilogy.
 Allegiant received terrible reviews, but so did the second movie, Insurgent, which I enjoyed, so I figured people were just being hypercritical.

 Oh, was I wrong.